 As you will see, the bead will pull itself up first (defying gravity?) before it falls down.

 But it isn’t!
-It’s simply science in action.
+It’s a fun activity that simply shows science in action.

 physics experiment, gravity

 It all started when Steve Mould in a 35-second video clip showed the “jumping” self-siphoning beads.
 No explanation was given why this phenomenon happens.

 It could be the lack of explanation or Steve Mould’s look of confusion and animation (and that charismatic face doesn’t hurt either!).
 But this video got the people of the internet together to find out the physics behind the beads.

 Here’s the original video.